Julian Ward: Managerial career

 In July 2008 Ward left Northern Ireland to become part of Carlos Queiroz’s technical team, when he was appointed Head of Technical Scouting for the Portugal national football team.
 During his time with the Portugal national football team, he lived in Lisbon and learnt Portuguese.
 After the 2010 FIFA World Cup Finals in South Africa, Carlos Queiroz was replaced by Paulo Bento and Ward returned to England, accepting a position within the scouting department of English Premier League side Manchester City.

-In September 2012, Ward left Manchester City to take the role of European scouting manager and later loan player manager for English Premier League side Liverpool Football Club.
+In September 2012, following Manchester City’s first Premier League title, Ward left the Champions to take the role of European scouting manager and later loan player manager for English Premier League side Liverpool Football Club.
 By 2020, after establishing the club's loan player department, he was promoted to assistant sporting director, working alongside Michael Edwards for two seasons.
-Upon promotion to Liverpool FC's sporting director in 2022, Ward led on the signings of a number of players, including Colombian international Luis Díaz, Uruguayan forward Darwin Nunez, Dutch winger Cody Gakpo and Argentina’s 2022 FIFA World Cup winner Alexis Mac Allister.
+Upon promotion to Liverpool FC's sporting director in 2022, Ward led on the signings of a number of players, including Colombian international Luis Díaz, Uruguayan forward Darwin Núñez, Dutch winger Cody Gakpo and Argentina’s 2022 FIFA World Cup winner Alexis Mac Allister.

-Ward returned to Liverpool Football Club in May 2024 as technical director for its owners Fenway Sports Group.
+Ward was heavily linked with Sporting Director roles at Ajax and Manchester United but returned to Liverpool Football Club in May 2024 as technical director for its owners Fenway Sports Group.

+After Richard Hughes resigned from his role as Sporting Director at Liverpool, Ward was promoted from his previous role as Technical Director.